CarylThom/AllVeggie/README.md

 ### Acknowledgements

+* Mentor Tim Nelson at Code Institute

 * Reviewing/revisiting lessons from the relevant sections of the course via Code Institute.

-* Mentor Tim Nelson at Code Institute

 * Tutors and student support at Code Institute

+* Slack

 * Stack Overflow [http://www.stackoverflow.com]